shieldgenerator7/DnD-Stories/WinterStormDelivery/WinterStormDelivery_PlayerInfo.md

 1 action – 30ft range – S – Instantaneous

 You choose a blob of snow within range, and magically compact it into a snowball.
 You then launch it at any target within 30ft of it.
-Make a spell attack on the target, dealing 1d4 + spellcasting ability modifier cold damage on a hit.
+Make a ranged spell attack on the target.
+On a hit, deal 1d4 + spellcasting ability modifier cold damage.

 ### Snowfort